 - 1) For a high degree of security, honest mining must be more profitable than attack mining over any duration that users consider final. - 2) If users want to be able to make large transactions, MEV must be allowed to be high. - 3) The ability of the system to tolerate a high MEV depends on the size of the punishment miners take from acting maliciously.
 Users can punish miners in two main ways: - a) First, they can sell some or all of their bitcoin.
-When the exchange price of BTCUSD falls by 10%, miners lose 10% of their commitment value in pre-attack BTC. - b) Second, users can coordinate off-chain to suspend Nakamoto consensus temporarily. - 4) The potential for punishment is large when the miner commitment is large, and small when the miner commitment is small. - 5) The size of the miner commitment is a function of miner revenue (MR), the share of commitment costs of total costs, and their depreciation schedule.
+When the exchange price of BTCUSD falls by 10%, miners lose 10% of their commitment value in pre-attack BTC. - b) Second, users can coordinate off-chain to suspend Nakamoto consensus temporarily. - 4) For the potential for punishment to be large, the miner commitment must be large, and the willingness of users to sell coins must be high. - 5) The size of the miner commitment is a function of miner revenue (MR), the share of commitment costs of total costs, and their depreciation schedule. - 6) If we keep the share of commitment cost, the depreciation schedule, and the willingness to sell coins constant, MR is the determining factor for MEV tolerance and thus how much user activity the network can support.

-We invite anyone to download and experiment with our model on their own terms.11 https://docs.google.com/spreadsheets/d/1b6-BtD_sd7x5k3-nDrR-I139nINsotiMH43CAq58YOM/edit?u sp=sharing
+We invite anyone to download and experiment with our model on their own terms.11